mmreko/myblog/content/posts/day-12.md

-All in all, I must say that I had _a little_ fun testing those commands and exploring the UNIX file system.
+All in all, I must admit that I had _a little_ fun testing those commands and exploring the UNIX file system.
 Perhaps once I get my hands on more complex stuff, I start having _more_ fun.
 Stranger things have happened, right?